-From 14th to 17th March 2017, Africa’s education policymakers, representatives of development agencies, civil society and other stakeholders in education convened for the Association for the Development of Education in Africa (ADEA) triennial conference in Dakar, Senegal.
+From 14 to 17 March 2017, Africa’s education policy-makers, representatives of development agencies, civil society and other stakeholders in education convened for the Association for the Development of Education in Africa (ADEA) triennial conference in Dakar, Senegal.

 The Conference, whose theme was Revitalising education towards the 2030 global agenda and Africa’s Agenda 2063, is deemed the most important global event on education and training in Africa.
 According to the organisers, keynote addresses and presentations at the Conference were based on practical evidence through a systematic and careful analysis of best practices, innovations and case studies that have been successful in African countries and can be replicated and/or scaled up.